 4. United States Botanic Garden

 I love a good botanical garden like I love a good science museum.
 This one is located near the Capitol building, and it’s free and open 365 days/year.
-There are rooms dedicated to Mediterranean plants, orchids, cacti and succulents, and rain forest fauna.
+There are rooms dedicated to Mediterranean plants, orchids, cacti and succulents, and rain forest flora.

 5. National Building Museum